Mesoscale two-sample testing for networks: Mesoscale testing methodology

-In Section~\ref{sec:intro}, we discussed several examples of rectangular sets $\mathcal{S}$ which are of interest in applications.
-To further simplify the presentation in this section, we take $\mathcal{S}$ to be an $r \times c$ rectangle, without loss of generality made up of the node pairs corresponding to the first $r$ rows and the last $c$ columns in the adjacency matrix.
-However, \eqref{hypothesis} is stated for an arbitrary (directed) subset of the node pairs.
-We discuss adjustments to our method needed for non-rectangular hypothesis sets and networks with undirected edges in Appendix~\ref{subsec:nonrect}.
+To further simplify presentation, we take $\mathcal{S}$ to be an $r \times c$ rectangle, without loss of generality made up of the node pairs corresponding to the first $r$ rows and the last $c$ columns of the adjacency matrix. \ifjasa \else However, \eqref{hypothesis} is stated for an arbitrary (directed) subset of the node pairs.
+We discuss adjustments to our method needed for non-rectangular hypothesis sets and networks with undirected edges in Appendix~\ref{subsec:nonrect}. \fi

-Our projection-based approach to mesoscale hypothesis testing, detailed next, is designed to robustly incorporate information from outside a hypothesis set $\mathcal{S}$, with the goal of boosting test power under low-dimensional network parameterizations.

-The projections in question are onto the column spaces of two orthonormal matrix-valued tuning parameters: $U \in \mathcal{O}_{r \times d_r}$ and $V \in \mathcal{O}_{c \times d_c}$ for arbitrary column dimensions $d_r \leq r$ and $d_c \leq c$. $U$ and $V$ are chosen adaptively to improve the power of the test for alternatives with differences in a particular subspace of the $(r \times c)$-dimensional parameter space.
-Ideal choices of $U$ and $V$ will have low column dimensions, while still keeping the reconstruction error,
+Our projection-based approach is designed to robustly incorporate information from outside $\mathcal{S}$, with the goal of boosting test power.
+We consider projections onto the column spaces of two orthonormal matrix-valued tuning parameters, $U \in \mathcal{O}_{r \times d_r}$ and $V \in \mathcal{O}_{c \times d_c}$ for some $d_r \leq r$ and $d_c \leq c$, chosen adaptively to improve power against alternatives with differences in a particular subspace of the $(r \times c)$-dimensional parameter space.
+Intuitively, if we could find projection matrices $U$ and $V$ such that $\Theta_{\mathcal{S}}^{(g)} = U \Gamma_g V^{\tp}$, we could just test the hypothesis $\Gamma_1 = \Gamma_2$, which retains all of the available signal with many fewer degrees of freedom.
+In practice, we can look for $U$ and $V$ with low column dimensions which keep the approximation error,

-as small as possible for $g=1,2$.
-If \eqref{approx_glm} was exactly zero, that is, if $\Theta_{\mathcal{S}}^{(1)}$ and $\Theta_{\mathcal{S}}^{(2)}$ had low-dimensional representations, a likelihood-based test of $\Gamma_1 = \Gamma_2$ would retain all of the available signal with many fewer degrees of freedom.
-In practice, the reconstruction in \eqref{approx_glm} is only approximate, and our tests will instead leverage quasi-likelihood results for misspecified GLMs \citep{lv14model}.